 - Cell comments and form controls (buttons, check boxes, list boxes, etc.) are not supported in the Windows Client, and will be removed if the file is saved in the Windows Client. - Table references in formulas-such as [Sales]-are converted to #REF!.
 Excel Tables are not supported in the Windows Client. - Reading and writing shapes is limited.
 Complex shapes will be lost when a file is saved in the Windows Client, and other shape properties may be lost.
 It is not recommended to use shapes. - Certain image formats are not supported and will be removed when the file is saved in the Windows Client: GIF, EMF, WMF. - Visual Basic (VBA) is not supported in the Windows Client.
 When XLSM files are opened in the Windows Client, any VBA in the file is preserved for later use in the Excel Client, but it is not available for use in the Windows Client. - Cell indenting is not supported in the Windows Client.
-Indented text is displayed, but without the indent. - The "shrink to fit" cell formatting option is not supported in the Windows Client. - Pivot tables are not supported in the Windows Client, and will be "flattened" when the file is saved in the Windows Client. - Sheet protection from Excel 2013 or up, if manually applied to a sheet, will prevent the file from being opened in the Windows client.
+Indented text is displayed, but without the indent. - Superscript text is not supported in the Windows Client.
+The text is displayed, but not with superscript formatting. - The "shrink to fit" cell formatting option is not supported in the Windows Client. - Pivot tables are not supported in the Windows Client, and will be "flattened" when the file is saved in the Windows Client. - Sheet protection from Excel 2013 or up, if manually applied to a sheet, will prevent the file from being opened in the Windows client.
 Sheet protection should always be applied via the Control Sheet. - Copying and pasting content into the Windows Client is limited to 65536 rows.
 When pasting content copied from Excel, any content that exceeds this limit will not be copied.